 In Redundancy, select Locally redundant storage (LRS).

-When you see the Validation passed notification, select Create.
+When validation is complete, select Create.
 You should see a notification that deployment is in progress.

 Create an Azure file share

 On the storage account page, in the Data storage section, select File shares.

 On the menu at the top of the File shares page, select + File share.
 The New file share page drops down.